IcePlugins/VehicleEssentials/README.md

 ## Configuration

 * nausea = <true/false> | once the vehicle is impacted, the person will see his screen blurred
-* ifvehiclehasXhealthStopWork = <default 248> | 248 is equal of 48%, when the vehicle has 48% of health, it will stop work until it be repaired
 * nauseatime = <default 10> | when will the blurred screen last
 * healthdamage = <default 11> | health damage per crash ( Once the vehicle is impacted, you get damage to your player )
 * wheelsdamage = <true/false> | tires can break per crash ( Once the vehicle is impacted can get tires damaged )
 * wheelchancedamage = <default .45f> | the chance of breaking the wheels of the vehicle
 * autowarnmechanic = <true/false> | alert a mechanic true
+* ifvehiclehasXhealthStopWork = 248 | stop work vehicle after X hp, 248 means 18%
+* burnfuelifvehiclestopworking = <true/false> | burn fuel if the vehicle stop working after X (ifvehiclehasXhealthStopWork) %
+* burnfueldamageifvehiclestopworking = <default 50> | burn X fuel

 ## Translations